bimdata/javascript-api-client/docs/IfcApi.md

 <a name="deleteIfcPropertyDefinition"></a>
 # **deleteIfcPropertyDefinition**
-> deleteIfcPropertyDefinition(ifcPk, projectPk, cloudPk, id, )
+> deleteIfcPropertyDefinition(id, projectPk, ifcPk, cloudPk, )